pgjdbc/pgjdbc/docs/content/documentation/server-prepare.md

 ps.executeQuery().close();
 ```

-however pgjdbc can use server side prepared statements in both cases.
+however pgJDBC can use server side prepared statements in both cases.

 > **Note**
 >
 > The `Statement` object is bound to a `Connection` , and it is not a good idea to access the same `Statement` and/or `Connection` from multiple concurrent threads (except `cancel()` , `close()` , and alike cases).
 It might be safer to just `close()` the statement rather than trying to cache it somehow.

-Server-prepared statements consume memory both on the client and the server, so pgjdbc limits the number of server-prepared statements per connection.
-It can be configured via `preparedStatementCacheQueries` (default `256` , the number of queries known to pgjdbc), and `preparedStatementCacheSizeMiB` (default `5` , that is the client side cache size in megabytes per connection).
+Server-prepared statements consume memory both on the client and the server, so pgJDBC limits the number of server-prepared statements per connection.
+It can be configured via `preparedStatementCacheQueries` (default `256` , the number of queries known to pgJDBC), and `preparedStatementCacheSizeMiB` (default `5` , that is the client side cache size in megabytes per connection).
 Only a subset of `statement cache` is server-prepared as some of the statements might fail to reach `prepareThreshold` .

 ### Deactivation